-Read XR Legal Support’s Defendant’s Guide to Court Finances
+Read XR Legal Support’s Defendant’s Guide to Court finances

-If none of the above apply then the means test process determines if a defendant qualifies for legal aid.
+If none of the above apply then a means test process determines if a defendant qualifies for legal aid.
 It takes into account: income; family circumstances, eg number of children; essential living costs, eg mortgage or rent.
 Eligibility also depends on the type of case and where it’s heard.

 You can find more info about legal aid and a link to the financial eligibility calculator here

+For most people the best way to find out about eligibility is to have an Access to Justice meeting with a protest-experienced solicitor: XR’s legal crowdfund pays for this.
+The solicitor can assess legal aid as part of the meeting.
+Contact firstname.lastname@example.org.
 If you don’t qualify for legal aid then it is worth asking your solicitor to make a hardship appeal if your application is turned down as we have been hearing of many defendants who have qualified this way.
 If you don’t then it is likely you will need to self represent or make a contribution towards the cost of legal representation - depending on the agreement you come to with a lawyer.

 Some people may not want to pay these fines and costs.
 It is important that you take legal advice as wilful refusal to pay can mean (in extreme circumstances) that you risk deductions from your wages, bailiffs being instructed or being sent to prison (and the costs could still be due post prison).